Kloudless/meeting-scheduler/README.md

 })
 ```

-### Customize event URL format
+### Customize the event URL format
-By default, the created event URL is in the following format:
+By default, the event URLs created by the Setup View are in the following format:
 `https://kloudl.es/m/EVENT_ID`.
-Kloudless hosts this URL by default
+Kloudless hosts this URL by default so your users
-for the developer, so users can schedule events.
+can launch the Schedule View to schedule events.

-However, if you'd like to host your own schedule event page,
+However, if you'd like to host your own page that launches the Schedule View, or
-or if you are using self-hosted Kloudless API Server, you would need to
+you'd like to customize the view in any way, you would need to
-setup the widget with your own event URL format by using `eventUrlFormat`.
+configure a custom event URL format by using the `eventUrlFormat` option.

-`eventUrlFormat` option is a string contains `EVENT_ID` as the placeholder
+The `eventUrlFormat` option is a template string that contains the text `EVENT_ID`
-for the actual event id when creating events.
-For ecxample:
+as a placeholder for the actual event ID.
+An example is shown below.

 ```javascript
 scheduler.launch({